New York City Transportation

 Freeways & Tollways

-New York Freeway & Tollway Network is extensive.
-Two highways worth driving are the magnificently designed Verrazano-Narrows Bridge between Brooklyn and Staten Island and the George Washington Bridge between Manhattan and New Jersey.
+Nevertheless, two regional highways worth driving are the magnificently designed Verrazano-Narrows Bridge between Brooklyn and Staten Island and the George Washington Bridge between Manhattan and New Jersey.
+Avoid the Tappan Zee Bridge.
 The tollways, bridges, and tunnels are expensive for short distances traveled.
-Keep at least $10 handy for the drive to/from Manhattan.
-The highways are crowded and in varying states of repair, so congestion can occur any hour before 10 pm.
+Keep at least $15 handy for the drive to/from Manhattan.
+The highways are crowded and in varying states of repair, so congestion can occur at any hour before 10 pm.
 Such congestion incentivizes urban dwellers to use the rapid transit system.